 Paclitaxel Ebewe is a clear to pale yellow solution, in a glass vial.

-Each vial of Paclitaxel Ebewe contains 30 mg, 100mg, 150 mg or 300 mg of paclitaxel as the active ingredient.
-It also contains:
+Each vial of Paclitaxel Ebewe 30 mg/5 mL contains 30 mg of paclitaxel.

 Paclitaxel Ebewe is distributed in Australia by: